Narcissism in the workplace: Job interviews

-Narcissists typically perform well at job interviews; they receive more favorable hiring ratings from interviewers than individuals who are not narcissists.
-Typically, because they can make favorable first impressions, though that may not translate to better job performance once hired.
+Narcissists often excel in job interviews, receiving more favorable evaluations compared to non-narcissistic candidates.
+Typically, this is because they can make favorable first impressions, due to their high confidence, self-promotion, and charm like communication.
+They are more likely to exaggerate their successes and project a sense of being in control, all qualities that typically exude the status of a self-motivated leader, though that may not translate to better job performance once hired.

 Impact on workplace satisfaction

 Impact on stress, absenteeism and staff turnover

 There tends to be a higher level of stress with people who work with or interact with a narcissist.
 While there are a variety of reasons for this to be the case, an important one is the relationship between narcissism and aggression.
-Aggression is believed to moderate the relationship between narcissism and counterproductive work behaviors.
-Penney and Spector found narcissism to be positively related to counterproductive workplace behaviors, such as interpersonal aggression, sabotaging the work of others, finding excuses to waste other peoples' time and resources, and spreading rumors.
-These aggressive acts can raise the stress of other employees, which in turn increases absenteeism and staff turnover.
-No correlation was found between employees under the directions of a narcissist leader and absenteeism.
-However, employees under the direction of a non-narcissist leader show a decline on absenteeism over time.
+Aggression may influence the relationship between narcissism and counterproductive workplace behaviors.
+According to Penney and Spector, narcissism is positively related to counterproductive workplace behaviors, such as interpersonal aggression, sabotaging the work of others, finding excuses to waste other peoples' time and resources, and spreading rumors.
+These aggressive acts can increase the stress of other employees, which in turn increases absenteeism and staff turnover.
+Moreover, no correlation was found between employees under the directions of a narcissist leader and absenteeism.
+However, employees under the direction of a non-narcissist leader show a decline in absenteeism over time.

 Workplace bullying

 In 2007, researchers Catherine Mattice and Brian Spitzberg at San Diego State University, USA, found that narcissism revealed a positive relationship with bullying.
 Narcissists were found to prefer indirect bullying tactics (such as withholding information that affects others' performance, ignoring others, spreading gossip, constantly reminding others of mistakes, ordering others to do work below their competence level, and excessively monitoring others' work) rather than direct tactics (such as making threats, shouting, persistently criticizing, or making false allegations).
-This is significant in the workplace because narcissists are likely to be more emotionally volatile and aggressive than other employees, which could become a risk for all employees.
+Narcissists are likely to be more emotionally volatile and aggressive than other employees, which could become a risk for all employees.

 The research also revealed that narcissists are highly motivated to bully, and that to some extent, they are left with feelings of satisfaction after a bullying incident occurs.
-Despite the fact that many narcissist will avoid work, they can be eager to steal the work of others.
+Despite the fact that many narcissists will avoid work, they can be eager to steal the work of others.
 In line with other dark triad traits, many narcissists will manipulate others and their environment so that they can claim responsibility for company accomplishments that they had little or nothing to do with.
 A study was done in 2017, that looked at dark traits within those who hold leadership positions and that effect on employee depression.
 The research done supported the idea that employees mental health and stability was negatively affected by bullying (some narcissistic behavior) in the workplace.